KylinKang/BENG183/group_2_team_8_yuqi_kang.md

 1. Peak Detection:

 The following figure shows different method in ChIP sequencing for peak detection.
-In this handout, we will focus on the peak calling method.
+In this handout, we will focus on the application and processing of peak calling method (MACS2).

 ![](https://github.com/KylinKang/BENG183/blob/master/nihms705597f2.jpg)